CoSimGNN: Towards Large-scale Graph Similarity Computation: Introduction

 \section{Introduction}

-With flexible representative abilities, graphs have a broad range of applications in various fields, such as social network study, computational chemistry \cite{gilmer2017neural}, and biomedical image analysis \cite{ktena2017distance}.
-Graph similarity computation, i.e. the problem to predict similarity between arbitrary pairs of graph-structured objects, is one of the fundamental challenges and appears in various real-world applications, including biological molecular similarity search \cite{kriegel2004similarity,tian2007saga} and social group network similarity identification \cite{steinhaeuser2008community, ogaard2013discovering}.
+With flexible representative abilities, graphs have a broad range of applications in various fields \cite{emmert2016fifty}, such as social network study, computational chemistry \cite{gilmer2017neural}, and biomedical image analysis \cite{ktena2017distance}.
+Graph similarity computation, i.e. the problem to predict similarity between arbitrary pairs of graph-structured objects, is one of the fundamental challenges and appears in various real-world applications, including biological molecular similarity search \cite{kriegel2004similarity,tian2007saga} and social group network similarity identification \cite{steinhaeuser2008community, ogaard2013discovering,chen2015kappa}.

 To compute graph-graph similarity, evaluation metrics such as Graph Edit Distance (GED) \cite{6313167} were developed.
 Traditional methods for these metrics can be divided into two classes.
-The first one includes algorithms like \cite{riesen2013novel} and \cite{mccreesh2017partitioning} that calculate the exact values.
+The first class calculates the exact values\cite{riesen2013novel,mccreesh2017partitioning}.
 While the exact similarity scores for sure help us better understand the relationship between graphs, the problem of exponential time complexity of exact graph similarity computation remains.
-The second class, which includes algorithms such as \cite{10.1007/11815921_17}, \cite{jonker1987shortest}, \cite{10.1007/978-3-642-20844-7_11}, \cite{kuhn1955hungarian} and \cite{riesen2009approximate}, only computes the approximate values and saves time in return.
+The second class only computes the approximate values and saves time in return\cite{10.1007/11815921_17,jonker1987shortest,10.1007/978-3-642-20844-7_11,kuhn1955hungarian,riesen2009approximate}.
 However, these algorithms still run with polynomial or even sub-exponential time complexity.